ioccc-src/winner/1985/sicherman/README.md

 results in diff reporting a difference on some machines.

-NOTE: This entry requires a non-standard K&R C compiler to compile.

 Copyright (c) 1985, Landon Curt Noll & Larry Bassel.
 All Rights Reserved.
 Permission for personal, educational or non-profit use is